nubenetes/awesome-kubernetes/docs/kustomize.md

 - [levelup.gitconnected.com: Helm vs. Kustomize: Navigating Kubernetes Configuration Complexity](https://levelup.gitconnected.com/helm-vs-kustomize-navigating-kubernetes-configuration-complexity-ae86596c3cf2)
 - [==devopscube.com/kustomize-tutorial: Kustomize Tutorial: Comprehensive Guide For Beginners== 🌟](https://devopscube.com/kustomize-tutorial)
 - [blog.devgenius.io: Kustomize — K8 manifest patching](https://blog.devgenius.io/kustomize-simple-manifest-manipulation-9330f7f40d5d) In this tutorial, you will learn how to manipulate YAML files using Kustomize
+- [faun.pub: How to build a GitOps workflow with ArgoCD, Kustomize and GitHub Actions](https://faun.pub/how-to-build-a-gitops-workflow-with-argocd-kustomize-and-github-actions-f919e7443295) Gain speed and clarity by adopting GitOps for your deployments
+- [==techiescamp.com: Kubernetes Kustomize Crash Course==](https://techiescamp.com/courses/kubernetes-kustomize/) In this Kustomize crash course, you will learn all the Kustomize concepts and deploy an application using Kustomize on a Kubernetes cluster.

 ## Secretize plugin